code4nova/ingredient.guru/CRO/cro/README.md

-# Perl6 Cro Experimentation
+# Perl6 CRO Official Ingredient.GURU Web Server

 ### Simple Webserver
-*  Using SQLite3 Implementation Instead of PostgreSQL
-*  Testing for Ingredient.Guru Final Website
+*  Final Application for Ingredient.Guru

-MORE TO COME IN THE FUTURE!
+#### TO DO
+*  Will Contain Authentication with the Cro AUTH Module
+*  Re-Implement Cookies